nih-niddk-mbs/StochasticGene.jl/README.md

 [username@biowulf ~]$ julia
 `

-To can install StochasticGene run the following in the Julia REPL:
+To install StochasticGene run the following in the Julia REPL:

 `
 julia> ] add StochasticGene